RehabEngGroup/MOtoNMS/docs/source/manual/acquisitionInterface.rst

 Plate Padding
 """""""""""""

-An additional entry, ``PadThickness`` (line 6), may be provided in the laboratory XML file, if a plate pad is added on the surface of a FP.
-This will allow to correct the CoP coordinates computation accordingly (please refer to `<http://www.kwon3d.com/theory/grf/pad.html>`_ for additional information).
+An additional entry, ``PadThickness`` (line 6), may be included in the laboratory XML file, when data are collected with pads on the surface of FPs.
+This will allow to correct the computation of CoP coordinates accordingly (please refer to `<http://www.kwon3d.com/theory/grf/pad.html>`_ for additional information).
 Pad thickness value must be provided in the same unit of length of plate moments.

 The following is an example of definition of a force platform including a pad of 7.5mm, in the laboratory XML file.